tommasorigon/India-SequentiaLogit/data-cleaning.md

 We cannot redistribute the data, but they can be downloaded from the [Data Sharing for Demographic Research Archive](http://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/36151) at ICPSR.
 Download will require a registration but is completely free.

 We have used the dataset called **DS3: Eligible Women**.
 Eligible women are ever-married women aged 15 - 49.
 Those ever-married women older than 49 years that were interviewed in the initial IHDS wave, **are included in the dataset even if they are not eligible anymore**.
+Non-eligible women will be excluded from the dataset.

 ```r